 My first experience of concert photography was in 2004 and since then I have photographed well in excess of 1000 individual concerts.
 Over the years a lot of my photo opportunities with bands have resulted from a reputation for quality and good relationships built with other bands.
 Artists do talk to each other and if you’re good enough and they like you they’ll recommend you to their colleagues and acquaintances in the music business, resulting in more opportunities.
-Sometimes that opens doors directly, but at worst it at least stops the door being slammed in your face by promoters who don’t know you and don't have the time to research you.
+Sometimes that opens doors directly, but at worst it at least stops automatic rejections from busy promoters who don’t know you and don't have the time to research you.

-I photograph concerts all over the UK, and sometimes abroad.
+I photograph concerts all over the UK, and sometimes overseas.
 Being based in the South West of England (Swindon) that usually entails a lot of travel to most gigs.
 But hey, that’s rock’n’roll, and the buzz I get at the end of the journey is worth it.

 I really enjoy shooting weddings.
 My photography is all about capturing expressions and inspirational moments in time, and weddings represent some of the best occasions for doing that.
 However, they are also very hard work – sometimes up to 12 hours shooting time on the day and then several days of editing afterwards.
 It is also quite pressurized.
 Under ever changing lighting – indoors, outdoors, with flash, without flash etc – you have to get every shot right at the first time of asking.
 There are no second chances, and that’s why many professional photographers will not even attempt to photograph a wedding.

 For these reasons I deliberately set myself a limit of about 6 – 8 weddings in any given year.
 Any more and it would feel to me like a production line and my enjoyment of shooting weddings would wane.

-I’ve been photographing weddings for over ten years.
+I’ve been photographing weddings for over seventeen years.
 In that time I believe I’ve learned a lot about what works and what doesn’t.
 I certainly don’t have all the answers yet but I do have many very satisfied clients.
 Virtually all my wedding bookings come to me from word of mouth recommendations and I really appreciate that.
 It means that most of my promotion has already been done for me, and by somebody with personal experience of my photography.
 It also presents me with a challenge to at least equal and hopefully exceed everything I’ve done before.
 With weddings, as with every other form of photography, as soon as you rest on your laurels and treat the task as routine, that spark you are looking to capture has already gone.
 I don’t ever want to feel that way.

 When I'm not photographing people, I like to take in all the beauty that nature has to offer.
-I've been fortunate to travel extensively and have seen and photographed beautiful landscapes in various parts of the world, and also at home in the UK.
+I've been fortunate to travel extensively and have seen and photographed beautiful landscapes in many parts of the world, and also at home in the UK.
 My landscape gallery contains a few of my favourites.

 I offer a portrait service too.
 This includes personal and family portraiture, commercial and event portraits - whatever your requirement is, I can provide it.
-My Portrait